-- Name, location, corporate website, and contact information for the proposing company (if already incorporated/organized); - Name and contact information for the company official or technical lead who is submitting the Project Pitch - Up to 500 words describing the technical innovation that would be the focus of a Phase I project, including a brief discussion of the origins of the innovation as well as an explanation as to why it meets the program's mandate to focus on supporting research and development (R&D) of unproven, high-impact innovations.
-(See definition of R&D below).
-Up to 500 words describing the R&D or technical work to be done in a Phase I project, including a discussion of how and why the proposed work will - Up to 500 words describing the R&D or technical work to be done in a Phase I project, including a discussion of how and why the proposed work will help prove that the product or service is technically feasible and/or significantly reduce technical risk.
-Discuss how, ultimately, this work would make the new product, service, or process commercially viable and impactful.
-This section should also discuss why the proposed work meets the below definition of R&D, rather than straightforward engineering or incremental product development tasks. - Up to 250 words describing the customer profile and pain point(s) that will be the near-term commercial focus related to this technical project. - Up to 250 words describing the background and current status of the applicant small business, including team members related to the technical and/or commercial efforts discussed in the Project Pitch.
+- Name, location, corporate website, and contact information for the proposing company (if already incorporated/organized); - Name and contact information for the company official or technical lead who is submitting the Project Pitch. - Up to 500 words describing the technical innovation that would be the focus of a Phase I project, including a brief discussion of the origins of the innovation as well as an explanation as to why it meets the program's mandate to focus on supporting R&D of unproven, high-impact innovations.
+(See definition of R&D below). - Up to 500 words describing the R&D or technical work to be done in a Phase I project, including a discussion of how and why the proposed work will help prove that the product or service is technically feasible and/or significantly reduce technical risk.
+Discuss how this work would make the new product, service, or process commercially viable and impactful.
+This section should also discuss why the proposed work meets the below definition of R&D, rather than straightforward engineering or incremental product development tasks. - Up to 250 words describing the customer profile and unmet needs that will be the near-term commercial focus related to this technical project. - Up to 250 words describing the background and current status of the applicant small business, including team members related to the technical and/or commercial efforts discussed in the Project Pitch.

-Program Objectives

-The NSF SBIR/STTR program funds costs related to research and development (R&D) tasks only.
-In this context, R&D is defined as:
+Program Objectives.
+The NSF SBIR/STTR program only funds R&D activities, where R&D is defined as: